 Imagine a sweater that is amazingly durable yet silky and soft to the touch.
-Alpaca offers near-cashmere softness with a extraordinarily long life.
+Alpaca clothing offers near-cashmere softness with an extraordinarily long life.
 Alpaca wool is similar to sheep’s wool, but warmer and softer.
-It’s also extremely stain-repellent.
+It’s also extremely stain-resistant.
 Formerly, alpaca fleece was separated by species, depending on the which kind of apparel was being made.
-For example, Huacaya alpaca grows spongy soft fiber with a natural crimp making it ideal for knitted sweaters while Suri alpaca has no crimp and it therefore ideal for woven items.
+For example, Huacaya alpaca grows spongy soft fiber with a natural crimp making it ideal for knitted alpaca cardigans and all types of sweaters, while Suri alpaca has no crimp and is therefore ideal for woven items like alpaca scarves and cloth.
 Now, advanced industrial spinning techniques achieve uniform qualities based on fiber length and thickness.

-Eco-aware clothing is gaining popularity; consumers are more cognizant to the various environmental impacts that touch humanity through all corners of our world.
-Because alpaca production goes hand-in-hand with conservation, pollution reduction, and sustainability, green-conscious buyers choose alpaca sweaters over cashmere in order to help reduce their carbon footprint.
-When you buy alpaca clothing you also speak up for animal rights, as alpaca are one of the world’s oldest livestock and roam naturally in their environment while being happy to give up their thick annual growth in the most humane and pain-free method.
+Eco-aware clothing is gaining popularity; consumers are more cognizant of the environmental impacts of the chic clothing they pull off the rack.
+Because alpaca clothing production goes hand-in-hand with land conservation, pollution reduction, and long term value, alpaca sweaters are a good choice reduce their carbon footprint.
+When you buy alpaca clothing you also cast a vote for animal rights, as alpaca are one of the world’s oldest livestock and roam naturally in their native environment, happily giving up their thick annual growth in the most humane and pain-free method.
 Likewise, the long life of alpaca garments is the direct opposite of wasteful “flash fashion” that is used for a few months and then thrown away.

-Cashmere used to be sported on every fashion runway, but today top fashion labels incorporate alpaca fleece into their line for its luxurious allure.
-Armani and Brunello Cucinelli use alpaca wool to make suits while Sergio Davila, a Peruvian native, places his homeland center stage at New York’s fashion week by including an entire line of alpaca clothing.
-Other brands to use alpaca include Prada, Yves Saint Laurent, and Gucci.
+Cashmere has long been sported on every fashion runway, but todays top fashion labels incorporate alpaca fleece into their lines for its luxurious allure.
+Armani and Brunello Cucinelli use alpaca wool to make suits while Sergio Davila, a Peruvian native, places his homeland center stage at New York’s fashion week by including an entire line of alpaca clothing, while designers like Eileen Fisher and Max Mara feature alpaca coats.
+Other brands to use alpaca fiber include Prada, Yves Saint Laurent, and Gucci.

-Finally, alpaca is an excellent purchase due to its economic and environmental sustainability.
+Finally, alpaca is an excellent purchase due to its contribution to economic and environmental sustainability.
 Thousands of alpacas are raised by small ranches and family farms throughout Peru.
 When you buy alpaca sweaters, hats and scarfs your purchase helps to support those families and enable them to stay on their land in their traditional lifestyle.
-Your purchases also help to provide needed cash to the rural economy, because as these family farms prosper, so too do the businesses and farmers who help supply alpaca ranches.
-The next time you put on an alpaca sweater crack a smile and pat yourself on the back because, not only did your purchase make your own world a bit more beautiful, it also helped make the bigger world a slightly better place.
+Your purchases also help to provide needed cash to the rural economy, because as these family farms prosper, so do the businesses and farmers who help supply alpaca ranches.
+The next time you put on an alpaca wool sweater, poncho or ruana wrap, crack a smile and pat yourself on the back because, not only did your purchase make your own world a bit more beautiful, it also helped make the bigger world a slightly better place.

 Comments will be approved before showing up.